k-wrenn/Credit_Risk_Analysis/README.md

 ## Summary

 Among all the models, the low_risk precision is 1, which means there were no incorrect predictions on low-risk credit records.
-For the high_risk group, the precision is generally low, which means there is a quite high percentage of high-risk records that were incorrectly identified as low-risk.
-For somparison of all models, refer to image below:
+For the high_risk group, the precision is generally low, which means there is a quite high percentage of high-risk records that were incorrectly identified.
+For comparison of all models, refer to image below:

 ![Chart](Resources/Chart.PNG)